jzhangs/create-kaios-app/README.md

 ### `yarn push`

-Push and install the app to device or simulator.
+Push and install the app to adb-attached KaiOS devices.

 ## User Guide